swisscyberstorm/swisscyberstorm.com.2017/_posts/2017-06-29-Introducing_Daniela_Oliveira.md

 and worked on malware detection in virtual machines, kernel extensions and other hard technical security topics.

-That was a period when Donald Knuth would attend her class (FIXME: Better add some details here) and she received an impressive collection of grants and awards that could fill a blog post on its own.
+That was a period when [Donald Knuth came to join her class](http://www.daniela.ece.ufl.edu/Knuth.jpg) and participate in a discussion on buffer overflows.
+Daniela received an impressive collection of grants and awards that could fill a blog post on its own.

 But then, slowly, she started to bring heuristics, behaviour